Jory Wilson

 A helpful book to understand trauma is Bessel Van der Kolk's book, The Body Keeps the Score.

-When one partner in a heterosexual relationship is experiencing same sex attraction, it can cause confusion and a major disruption of trust.
+If one partner in a heterosexual marriage is experiencing same-sex attraction, it can create confusion, fear, and rupture.

 More info:

-• Employed by New Path Couples Therapy Inc.
+Employed by New Path Family of Therapy Centers Inc.